dani-ribeiro/rei-dos-sabores/README.md

-# odin-landing-page
+# Rei dos Sabores

-Landing page for any company or website.
-Landing page for Rei dos Sabores.
+Imitation landing page for Rei dos Sabores, an imaginary Brazilian restaurant.

+Notes:
-File index.html and styles.css are for the default template I created from scratch.
+  * Files index.html and styles.css are the empty templates I used to design my final product.
-File company.html and style-company.css are for the restaurant I made up using the default template.
+  * Files company.html and style-company.css are the final products designed using the empty templates.

 Picture Credits

-Filet Mignon: Image by Jakub Gojda Photography.
+  * Filet Mignon: Image by Jakub Gojda Photography.
-Brazilian Sausage: Image by Paulo Vilela
+  * Brazilian Sausage: Image by Paulo Vilela
-Picanha: Image by MoreMomma
+  * Picanha: Image by MoreMomma